Australia–Korea Free Trade Agreement: Australia

 Attitudes towards KAFTA have been mixed since its signing.
 The Australian Embassy in South Korea reported that after a year of the FTA, "it is already making a big impact", Citing statistics that Koreas exports to Australia rose by 7.5%.
 Australian consumers have benefited from a larger access to Korean products, creating a positive attitude within the Korean population in Australia towards the agreement.
 Australian attitudes are also positive due to agricultural exports like beef, nuts and brussel sprouts steadily increasing, creating a larger market for Australia's agricultural industry.
 KAFTA has also been viewed positively by Australians because they stand to benefit from a robust South Korea due to strong two-way merchandise trade, services trade and direct investment growth as well as the growth of individual connections formed by KAFTA.

 Other Australian attitudes have been more concerned.
 The then Shadow Minister for Trade and Investment Penny Wong suggested KAFTA should be scrutinized in greater depth.
 She cited a clause in the agreement which grants the Korean Government the right to reimpose large tariffs on Australian beef if exports grow by more than 2% a year.
 The agreement was criticised by Sharman Stone, a government backbencher at the time of the signing who represented the electorate of Murray in Victoria.
-Due to this being a largely agricultural electorate, he criticised KAFTA for failing to deliver tarif reductions on a variety of Australian food exports.
+Due to this being a largely agricultural electorate, he criticised KAFTA for failing to deliver tariff reductions on a variety of Australian food exports.